 The CH&D acquired most of the stock of the Pere Marquette Railroad in 1904, controlling it until 1907.
-In 1905, the Erie briefly controlled the CH&D. In July 1909, the Baltimore & Ohio Railroad (B&O) agreed to purchase the CH&D in approximately seven years, completing the purchase at auction on June 7, 1917.
+In 1905, the Erie Railroad briefly controlled the CH&D. Finally, in July 1909, the Baltimore & Ohio Railroad (B&O) agreed to purchase the CH&D within seven years, completing the purchase at auction on June 7, 1917.

 American Midland Railroad

-The American Midland Railroad, which became the Findlay, Fort Wayne & Western (FFW&W) in June 1890, was opened between Fort Wayne, Indiana and Findlay, Ohio on January 1, 1895,10 mainly as a result of the natural gas boom of that region.
-12 On November 1, 1901, the CH&D acquired the FFW&W, but it was sold at foreclosure on July 7, 1903 to the Cincinnati, Findlay & Fort Wayne Railway.
-The CH&D leased the line back on November 1 but the FFW&W once again went into receivership on July 2, 1914.
-The CH&D lease was cancelled.
-By March 4, 1918, the never-successful passenger operation was cut to tri-weekly rides.
-A year later, the FFW&W was abandoned.
+The American Midland Railroad, which became the Findlay, Fort Wayne & Western (FFW&W) in June 1890, opened between Fort Wayne, Indiana and Findlay, Ohio on January 1, 1895.
+10 The FWW&W served a region that was booming due to the discovery of natural gas.
+12 On November 1, 1901, the CH&D acquired the FFW&W, but it sold at foreclosure on July 7, 1903 to the Cincinnati, Findlay & Fort Wayne Railway.
+The CH&D leased the line back on November 1 but the FFW&W once again went into receivership on July 2, 1914, and the CH&D lease was cancelled.
+By March 4, 1918, the never-successful passenger operation on the FFW&W was cut to tri-week rides.
+In 1919, the FFW&W was abandoned.

 Cincinnati, Findlay & Fort Wayne Railroad

-Also built because of Findlay’s natural gas boom, the New York, Mahoning & Western Railroad was chartered in 1887 to serve the region, but nothing came about until the 78-mile Cincinnati, Findlay & Fort Wayne Railroad (CF&FW) opened in 1895 between Findlay’s Toledo & Ohio Central Railway West Division and Fort Wayne, Indiana’s Pennsylvania and Walbash lines.
-13 Originally the Findlay, Fort Wayne & Western Railway, the CF&FW was operated by the CH&D when it was reorganized in 1901.
+The New York, Mahoning & Western Railroad was chartered in 1887 to serve the Findlay region, but nothing came about until the 78-mile Cincinnati, Findlay & Fort Wayne Railroad (CF&FW) opened in 1895 between Findlay’s Toledo & Ohio Central Railway West Division and Fort Wayne, Indiana’s Pennsylvania and Wabash railroads.
+13 Initially, the Findlay, Fort Wayne & Western Railway, the CF&FW was operated by the CH&D when it reorganised in 1901.

-In 1904, an extension eastward was completed to the CH&D Delphos-Dayton branch, originally a part of the TC&St.L.
-After the B&O purchased the CH&D in 1916, the TC&St.L connection was removed and by 1919, most of the CF&FW was abandoned.
-The section from the Cincinnati Northern at Haviland to Grover Hill was removed a year later.
+In 1904, an extension eastward was completed to the CH&D Delphos-Dayton branch, formerly a part of the Toledo, Cincinnati & St. Louis Railroad (TC&St.L).
+After the B&O purchased the CH&D in 1916, the TC&StL connection was removed, and by 1919, most of the CF&FW was shuttered.
+The section from the Cincinnati Northern at Haviland to Grover Hill was removed in 1920.

 McComb, Deshler & Toledo Railroad

-The 9-mile McComb, Deshler & Toledo Railroad (MD&T) was incorporated on June 2, 1879 with a capital of $20,000 with the purpose of building a line from McComb to Deshler, Ohio.
-9 10 The MD&T entered into an agreement with the Dayton & Michigan Railroad (part of the CH&D) to grade and tie the line, 11 while the MD&T would be responsible for the laying of the track and operating it perpetually as a branch of the CH&D. Grading began in early 1880 and on November 24, the first train arrived in McComb.
-The MD&T was later extended to Findlay.
+The 9-mile McComb, Deshler & Toledo Railroad (MD&T) was incorporated on June 2, 1879, with a capital of $20,000 with the purpose of building a line from McComb to Deshler, Ohio.
+9 10 The MD&T agreed with the Dayton & Michigan Railroad (part of the CH&D) to grade and tie the line, 11 while the MD&T would be responsible for the laying of the track and operating it perpetually as a branch of the CH&D. Grading began in early 1880 and on November 24, the first train arrived in McComb.
+The MD&T later extended to Findlay.

 Toledo, Cincinnati & St. Louis Railroad

-In Jackson County, the railroad followed Pigeon Creek from Vinton County to Byer, and arrived at Coalton from the northwest.
-3 At Coalton, the railroad overlapped with the Springfield, Jackson and Pomeroy Railroad, which later became part of the DT&I.
+In Jackson County, the D&SE followed Pigeon Creek from Vinton County to Byer and arrived at Coalton from the northwest.
+3 At Coalton, the railroad overlapped with the Springfield, Jackson and Pomeroy Railroad (SJ&P), which later became part of the Detroit, Toledo & Ironton Railroad (DT&I).

 South to Ironton